ZACK LAWRENCE

 Summary

-Love Polygon is a comedic midcore party game with love triangles of all shapes and sizes.
+Love Polygon is a comedic mid-weight party game with love triangles of all shapes and sizes.
 The game is for 2-6 players and plays in 30-60 minutes.
-It’s a hand elimination game, but you don't want to run out of cards yourself, instead you want to relieve your sweetheart of their cards.
+It’s a hand elimination game, but you're not trying to run out of cards, instead you want to relieve your sweetheart of their cards.

 Sweethearts are reflected via heart tokens that players give each other at the beginning of a round.
-Whoever has your heart token at any given time is your sweetheart.
-Your heart token can be moved, meaning your win condition can change and you can even become your own sweetheart.
-In other words: You won't love yourself at first in our game, but with work you can get there.
+Whoever has your heart token at any given time is your sweetheart, and you are their admirer.
+A heart token can and will be move, meaning win conditions are fluid.
+You can even put in the work to love yourself and become your own sweetheart.

 Once a sweetheart runs out of cards, the round ends and all of their admirers receive a memory.
 As for the winning sweetheart, going into the next round they'll draw a powerful special card for every admirer they had.